Ryan McBride Brandywell Stadium: Location, features and history

 Derry City's first game at the Brandywell was against Glentoran on 22 August 1929.
 The stadium has played host to many notable matches, such as Derry City's 1–0 victory IFK Göteborg on 27 July 2006 in the UEFA Cup first qualifying round.
 However, current facilities for spectators and media simply cannot cope with the demand for some matches.
 The ground also hosted the FAI League Cup final in 2006 between Derry City and Dublin rivals, Shelbourne FC.
 Derry won the dramatic game after it went to a penalty shoot-out.

 The dimensions of the pitch itself measure 111 yards in length by 72 yards in width.
 Due to health and safety regulations the stadium has a seating capacity of 2,900 for European football competitions run by UEFA, although it can accommodate 8,200 on a normal domestic match-day including those both standing and seated.

-For a period of 14 years, between 1971 and 1985 only greyhound meetings and junior football were held at the venue as both the police and the Irish League imposed a ban on Derry City using the stadium as their home ground due to the Troubles.
+For a period of 14 years, between 1971 and 1985, only greyhound meetings and junior football were held at the venue as both the police and the Irish League imposed a ban on Derry City using the stadium as their home ground due to the Troubles.
 Derry City used the Coleraine Showgrounds instead for a number of 'home' ties in the 1971–72 season.
 While the police ruled the Brandywell was safe to use for the 1972–73 season, a league vote to allow Derry to return to the ground failed by one vote.
 A number of opposing teams, especially those with unionist support, were reluctant to travel through the area surrounding the stadium due to the Troubles.
 Faced with an unsustainable arrangement and dwindling finances, Derry left the Irish League entirely in October 1972 due to the unsustainability of such an arrangement.
 1985 saw Derry admitted into the Republic's league, the League of Ireland, and a much-welcomed return of senior football to the ground.

 Unusually, the Brandywell does not usually have a police presence inside it during Derry City games; however, the PSNI do have the ability to enter the stadium in an emergency.

 The Brandywell Stadium also hosts the final games of the Foyle Cup tournament.

-In 2002, the stadium was voted the tenth favourite sporting venue in the UK by BBC's Radio Five Live.
+In 2002, the stadium was voted the tenth favourite sporting venue in the UK by BBC Radio 5 Live.